MaraRinn/WOLF-Tutorial/wiki_page.md

 The first thing we'll do here is a few test flights to understand how many *Transport Credits* we'll need for sending supplies to orbit (or roughly, how Transport Credits correlate to delta-v and ship size).
 Let's start with a "small" rocket, a medium sized rocket, a 3t payload SSTO spaceplane, and a 55t payload SSTO spaceplane.
 Note that with enough Transport Credits each flight will add a certain payload capacity to the available routes from KSC to Kerbin Orbit, with the payload capacity being proportional to the payload capacity of each launch vehicle.
 We'll get the gory details soon!

+**Save your game here**, give it a name like "Before Transport Credits".
+Skip ahead to the next section if you want to know why, but we're going to be restoring to this point after experimenting with *Transport Credits*.

 ## Quick and Dirty Transport Credit Example Flights

-Put together a rocket that can carry a single 3t **2.5m WOLF Cargo Kontainer** to orbit using 2.5m parts.
+In the VAB, put together a rocket that can carry a single 3t **2.5m WOLF Cargo Kontainer** to orbit using 2.5m parts.
 The **WOLF Tutorial 2.5m SSTO* contains:

  + 2.5m WOLF Cargo Kontainer
  + RC-001S Remote Guidance Unit